airbird0421/traffic-sign-detection/notebook_file/writeup_template.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 99.4% (I deleted the code to calculate the accuracy for the training set since I basically followed the code structure of LeNet example.
-The calculation mothod is basically same as test set accuracy)
+The code to get this is basically same as that of test set accuracy)
-* validation set accuracy of 96.9
+* validation set accuracy of 96.9 (see cell in[39] output)
-* test set accuracy of 94.9
+* test set accuracy of 94.9 (see cell in[40] output)

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 The LeNet architecture.
 The reason is that it's a great architecture for classifying images, which is just the purpose for this project.

 * What were some problems with the initial architecture?

 Some small ajdustments are needed, like the input/output size for each layer, and the main problem is that the accuracy is only about 89%

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 Basically, since the initial accuracy is low, I think it's because of underfitting.
 I think the reason should be that the traffic data sets have more classes, and the traffic signs are more complicated picutres than numbers, which contain more features.
 So the first thing I did is to add more parameters, i.e. increase the feature map numbers of the convolution layers, to 12 and 32, doubling the default numbers of LeNet.
 The accuracy increased to about 93% after this.
 Since accuracy got improved, I tried to add dropout to prevent overfitting.
 With a dropout rate of 0.5, the accuracy becomes above 95%

 * Which parameters were tuned?
 How were they adjusted and why?

 After above mentioned two measures, adding more feature maps, and adding dropout layers, I also tried to tune other parameters, like learning rate, batch size, epochs.
 I increased epochs from 10 to 20, and the accuracy increased to above 96%.
 But with different learning rate, batch size, I either see worse results or no obvious improvements.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 This is basically explained above in the architecture adjustment topic.
-The most important two measures are add more feature maps to the convolution layers and adding dropout layers.
-Also, increase epoch number seems helpful.
+The most important two measures are to add more feature maps to the convolution layers and add dropout layers.
+Also, increasing epoch number seems helpful.

 If a well known architecture was chosen:
 * What architecture was chosen?

 The LeNet architecture.

 * Why did you believe it would be relevant to the traffic sign application?

 First, it's a well known architecture to classify images, which is just the task of this project.
-Second, even with its default architecture, the accuracy is already very high, 89%, which indicates that with some adjustments, it should be able to fullfil the requirements of this project.
+Second, even with its default architecture, the accuracy is already very high, 89%, which indicates that with some adjustments, it should be able to meet the requirements of this project.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 The accuracy of all the data sets is about 95% or above, which means the model is working well, maybe not perfectly.
 There's still overfitting problem since the accuracy is lower on validation and test sets.

 ###Test a Model on New Images